PavilionRYZ/Password-Generator.github.io/README.md

 This is a simple web application that generates random passwords based on user preferences.
 The application is created using HTML, CSS, JavaScript and Tailwind CSS.

-Features{ }
+Features{📍}

-<>Generates a random password based on user preferences.
+<📌>Generates a random password based on user preferences.

-<>Allows the user to select the password length and the types of characters to include (lowercase letters, uppercase letters, numbers, and special characters).
+<📌>Allows the user to select the password length and the types of characters to include (lowercase letters, uppercase letters, numbers, and special characters).

-<>Provides a copy-to-clipboard functionality for easy password sharing.
+<📌>Provides a copy-to-clipboard functionality for easy password sharing.

-Getting Started{ }
+Getting Started{📍}

 To use this application, you can simply visit the live version of the app on the following URL: https://pavilionryz.github.io/Password-Generator.github.io/.